tothaval/AidingElementsUserInterface/testrun/readme.txt

 F3: instantiate FlatShareCostCalculator element, __WIP__

-began implementing property saving and loading, once the ui was active for one time, a data folder will be created in the same folder where the binary is located. within this folder there is a core folder and within that are several ...data.xml files. manipulate the values of the files to change AEUIs appearance, __WIP__
+once the ui was active for one time, a data folder will be created in the same folder where the binary is located. within this folder there is a core folder and within that are several ...data.xml files. manipulate the values of the files to change AEUIs appearance, __WIP__

+began working on container saving, cleaned and refactored the project a little bit

 abbr: